sophon-org/sophon-light-node/README.md

 -d '{ "operator": "OPERATOR_ADDRESS", "url": "NEW_URL", "destination": "NEW_DESTINATION", "timestamp": TIMESTAMP}'
 ```
 *This calls requires you to sign a message so we can verify you are the owner of the operator address.*

+### How do I change the percentage?
+Once you have set a percentage, it CAN NOT be modified.
+You will have to create a new operator address and ask for new delegations.

 ### I want to delete my node
 Registered nodes can not be deleted.